tanzislam/cryptopals/README.md

        mingw32-make AR=gcc-ar RANLIB=gcc-ranlib

-   - On macOS, the dynamic library search mechanism cannot be directed to find transitive dependencies (e.g. libcrypto.dylib, needed by libssl.dylib) in a location determined by the application.
+   - On macOS, the dynamic library search mechanism cannot be directed to find transitive dependencies (e.g. `libcrypto.dylib`, needed by `libssl.dylib`) in a location determined by the application.
 The location is chosen at the time of building OpenSSL, which is `/usr/local/lib` by default.
 We need to override that as follows:

          CC=gcc CXX=g++ ./config --prefix=`pwd`